Corporations are generally treated as their own “legal persons,” separate and distinct from their individual owners. A primary feature o...Read More

 - Foreign Trademarks: Obtaining trademark protection in foreign countries is difficult and challenging.
 At Fahey Schultz Burzych Rhodes PLC, our trademark attorneys will work with you to protect trademarks that you use in foreign countries, including filing international applications through the Madrid Protocol and working with a network of lawyers in other countries.

-Trademark litigation is complex and requires legal prowess and experience to be successful.
-Do not try to take on this burden alone.
-Let the attorneys at Fahey Schultz Burzych Rhodes PLC take the weight off your shoulders.
+Trademark registration and trademark litigation is complex and requires legal prowess and experience to be successful.
+Do not try to take on either of these burdens alone.
+Let the experienced attorneys at Fahey Schultz Burzych Rhodes PLC take the weight off your shoulders.

 Get the answers to the Top 10 Most Frequently Asked Trademark QuestionsDownload the Guide

 We help our clients protect their rights in valuable works of expression and authorship.
-This includes artwork related to your trademark and business, website content, or software programs.
+This includes designs related to your trademark and business, website content, and software programs.
 It also includes helping clients protect their personal expressive works in art, literature, and music.

 Licensing and Transfer of IP Rights